learnbyexample/cli-computing/cli_computing.md

 4
 ```

 You can also split the input based on a line matching the given regular expression.
-The output produced will vary based on `//` or `%%` delimiters being used to surround the regexp.
+The output produced will vary based on the `//` or `%%` delimiters being used to surround the regexp.
 When `/regexp/` is used, output is similar to the line number based splitting.
 The first output file will have the input lines *before* the first occurrence of a line matching the given regexp and the second output file will have the rest of the contents.

 Consider this sample input file: